JJ/granada-off/text/geekery.md

-Unbeknownst to most people, including probably 90% of the people in Granada, the first science museum was created in a high school, and it is probably still there.
+Unbeknownst to most people, including probably 90% of the people in Granada, the first science museum was created in a high school, and it is might still be there.

+>But it might not, or be completely shuttered by the time you read
+>this.
+Books survive longer than museums, apparently.

 It is the
 [science museum of the Padre Suárez institute](https://es.wikipedia.org/wiki/Museo_de_Ciencias_del_Instituto_Padre_Su%C3%A1rez_de_Granada).

 >The